 Gunther earned his bachelor's degree and teacher's credential at UC Santa Barbara, beginning his coaching career with his alma mater in 1968.
 After coaching at UCSB and Carpinteria High School, he coached and taught at the University of the Pacific for three seasons.

 After receiving his master's degree at Pacific, Gunther moved to San Diego in 1972 and has coached and taught in the area ever since.
 In addition to his high school and college experience, Gunther coached various collegiate wood-bat summer league teams from 1973-98.
 Some highlights include a national championship with the Fairbanks Goldpanners and four league championships with the Beach City Cubs.

-Justin James is in his fifth year of coaching, third as an assistant coach for the PLNU baseball program.
+Justin James is in his seventh year at the collegiate level, fifth as an assistant coach for the PLNU baseball program, and ninth overall.
 He returned to his alma mater for the 2010 season and helped the team reach the NAIA World Series where they finished third.
 His main duties are coaching third base and to help in recruiting, camp coordination and opponent scouting.

 In addition to his coaching duties at NMHU, James was the strength and conditioning coach for the university's athletic teams and was in charge of game management, which included setting up every home sporting event up to NCAA standards and RMAC regulations.
 He also ran the school's intramural program.

 James prepped at South Pasadena High School where he earned two varsity letters and was named the Tigers MVP in 1999.
 He helped lead SPHS to their first league title in 31 years and won the Pat Murphy Award and all-league outfield honors.